flaviogonca/CPP-Modules-Part-2-/CPP-Module-09/ex02/README.md

 3. **Insert the Smaller Elements Efficiently**
    - Insert the "smaller" partner of the first pair at the beginning.
-   - Insert the other small elements one by one, using **binary insertion** to minimize comparisons.
+   - Insert the other small elements one by one into the backbone list.
+   - ⚡ Instead of inserting in a simple sequential order, the algorithm uses the **Jacobsthal sequence** to decide the insertion order.

+   ### 🔎 Why Jacobsthal?
+   The Jacobsthal sequence is defined as: J(0) = 0, J(1) = 1, J(n) = J(n-1) + 2*J(n-2)

+Sequence: `0, 1, 1, 3, 5, 11, 21, ...`

+Using this sequence to guide the order of insertions ensures that:
+- Each smaller element is inserted into a **narrower, predictable interval** of the backbone list.
+- Fewer comparisons are required overall compared to naive sequential insertion.
+- This is the key reason Ford–Johnson achieves near-optimal comparison counts.

+Example: If we have `smalls = [s1, s2, s3, s4]`, instead of inserting in the order `s1, s2, s3, s4`, the Jacobsthal sequence might suggest an order like `s1, s3, s2, s4`, which reduces redundant comparisons.

 4. **Insert Any Leftover (Unpaired) Element**
 - Finally, insert any leftover element (if `n` was odd).

 ---

 ## 🧩 Example: Sorting 13 Numbers
 Let’s sort this list step by step: [7, 3, 11, 2, 9, 5, 13, 1, 12, 4, 8, 10, 6]

 ### Step 1: Pair & Compare
 Pairs and results: